Retirement Planning

 Our incentive is to provide the best advice we can, so you come back to us in the future.
 And the only fee we want to receive is the advice fee, which you’re told in advance.

-The downside is, we’re simply not capable of servicing everyone who comes to us.
+Finally, we’re simply not capable of servicing everyone who comes to us.
+Other advisers may be better at certain things, including our advice partners

 Situations we won’t often deal with: